-Evaluation of Ability to Maintain Current Level of Operations In connection with the preparation of these condensed consolidated financial statements for the three and six months ended September 30, 2020, management evaluated whether there were conditions and events, considered in the aggregate, that raised substantial doubt about the Company's ability to meet its obligations as they became due over the next twelve months from the date of issuance of the Company's second quarter of Fiscal 2021 interim condensed consolidated financial statements.
+Evaluation of Ability to Maintain Current Level of Operations In connection with the preparation of these condensed consolidated financial statements for the three and nine months ended December 31, 2020, management evaluated whether there were conditions and events, considered in the aggregate, that raised substantial doubt about the Company's ability to meet its obligations as they became due over the next twelve months from the date of issuance of the Company's third quarter of Fiscal 2021 interim condensed consolidated financial statements.
 Management assessed that there were such conditions and events, including a history of recurring operating losses, negative cash flows from operating activities, the continued impact of the COVID-19 pandemic, volatility of the global oil and gas markets, a strong U.S. dollar in certain markets making its products more expensive in such markets and ongoing global geopolitical tensions.
-The Company incurred a net loss of \$6.0 million and used net cash in operating activities of \$20,000 for the six months ended September 30, 2020.
-The Company's working capital requirements during the six months ended September 30, 2020 were in-line with management's expectations, which included reductions in accounts receivable, inventory, and accounts payable primarily due to the Company managing to lower revenue levels.
-The Company's net loss improved during the six months ended September 30, 2020 compared to the six months ended September 30, 2019 primarily due to reduced overhead and operating expenses resulting from the Company's COVID-19 Business Continuity Plan described below, as well as reduced FPP costs as the Company's reliability improved due to the reduced impact of the part defect from a supplier first identified during the first quarter of Fiscal 2019.
-As of September 30, 2020, the Company had cash and cash equivalents of \$16.8 million, and outstanding debt of \$32.0 million at fair value (see Note 11 - Term Note Payable for further discussion of the outstanding debt).
+The Company incurred a net loss of \$13.6 million and used net cash in operating activities of \$3.4 million for the nine months ended December 31, 2020.
+The Company's working capital requirements during the nine months ended December 31, 2020 were in-line with management's expectations, which included reductions in inventory and accounts payable primarily due to the Company managing to lower revenue levels.
+The Company's net loss improved during the nine months ended December 31, 2020 compared to the nine months ended December 31, 2019 primarily due to reduced overhead and operating expenses resulting from the Company's COVID-19 Business Continuity Plan described below, as well as reduced FPP costs as the Company's reliability improved due to the reduced impact of the part defect from a supplier first identified during the first quarter of Fiscal 2019.
+As of December 31, 2020, the Company had cash and cash equivalents of \$32.0 million, and outstanding debt of \$52.9 million at fair value (see Note 11 - Term Note Payable for further discussion of the outstanding debt).

 Management evaluated these conditions in relation to the Company's ability to meet its obligations as they become due over the next twelve months from the date of issuance of these condensed consolidated financial statements.
 The Company's ability to continue current operations and to execute on management's plans is dependent on its ability to generate sufficient cash flows from operations.
 Management believes that the Company will continue to make progress on its path to profitability by continuing to maintain low operating expenses and develop its geographical and vertical markets.
-The Company may seek to raise funds by selling additional securities (through favorable terms or at all.
+The Company may seek to raise funds by selling additional securities (through favorable terms or otherwise).
+There is no assurance that the Company will be able to obtain additional funds on commercially favorable terms or at all.
 If the Company raises additional funds by issuing additional equity, the fully diluted ownership percentages of existing stockholders will be reduced.
 In addition, any equity that the Company would issue may include rights, preferences or privileges senior to those of the holders of its Common Stock.

-Based on the Company's current operating plan, management anticipates that, given current working capital levels, current financial projections and funds received under debt agreements as further described in Note 18 - Subsequent Events, the Company will be able to meet its financial obligations as they become due over the next twelve months from the date of issuance of the Company's second quarter of Fiscal 2021 interim condensed consolidated financial statements.
+Based on the Company's current operating plan, management anticipates that, given current working capital levels, current financial projections and funds received under debt agreements as further described in Note 11 - Term Note Payable, the Company will be able to meet its financial obligations as they become due over the next twelve months from the date of issuance of the Company's third quarter of Fiscal 2021 interim condensed consolidated financial statements.